-Al Ula is currently the largest area of over 100+ archaeological discoveries.
-One such extraordinary find is the second largest collection of Nabatean tombs that is in Al Ula.
+Al Ula is currently the largest area of over a hundred plus archaeological discoveries.
+One such location is the second largest collection of Nabatean tombs that is in Al Ula.

 Al Ula is one of the recent upcoming wonders of the kingdom of Saudi Arabia.
-And is one of the ancient wonders, home to some of the oldest civilizations in the Arab world.
-Moreover, the area not only houses the remains of ancient archaeological sites but also ancient writings.
-They have withstood the test of time and have survived to this day.
+It is one of the ancient wonders, home to some of the oldest civilizations in the Arab world.
+The area is home to the remains of ancient archaeological sites and ancient writings.
+These ancient treasure have withstood the test of time and have survived to this day.

 After Petra in Jordan which is the largest cluster of Nabataean architecture, the next location to have the second-largest collection is in Al Ula.
 The region is currently home to 120+ Nabatean archaeological structures.
 Which over the years just might rise in terms of numbers.

-The region of Al Ula is home to a tourist destination in Saudi Arabia popularly known as Madain Saleh.
-The ancient tomb, since ancient times has been a sign of a ‘bad omen’ in several Arabic scripts.
+The region of Al Ula is home to a tourist destination popularly known as Madain Saleh.
+One structure in Madain Saleh, since ancient times has been the sign of a bad omen.
 This stands backed by a reference to the structure in one of the religious books of Islam.
 Where Prophet Mohmmad himself had barred his friends from entering the place.
 Calling the structure home to bad news.

 The word ‘Saleh’ or ‘Salih’ is a name that in Islamic religious texts refers to the Quranic Prophet Saleh.
 The word translates to ‘the cities of Salih’.

-Finally, the last interesting fact of Al Ula is that the region of Al Ula is one of the many regions in Saudi Arabia, which is home to massive pieces of art.
-That were able to survive the tests of time.
-The artists that have made these masterpieces are wind and time.
+The last interesting fact about Al Ula are the massive pieces of art that call Al Ula their home.
+These natural wonders were able to survive the tests of time.
+The artists that are responsible for these masterpieces are wind and time.
 Some of the examples of these masterpieces are the Elephant rock, the bottleneck and the stone face.